jfdev001/omnisuite-viz/data/R2B7_free_30_years/README.md

 The ICON model discretizes the atmosphere both horizontally and vertically into discrete volumes.
-While the ICON grid is a complex icosahedral grid whose resolution is defined by the `RnBk` term, the data in this directory correspond to data that has been remapped (this is why the files have the `RM` suffix) to a simple latitude-longitude coordinate system.
+While the ICON grid is a complex icosahedral grid whose resolution is defined by the `RnBk` (in this case `R2B7`) term, the data in this directory correspond to data that has been remapped (this is why the files have the `RM` suffix) to a simple latitude-longitude coordinate system.
 Practically, you can think of the `RnBk` term as determining the dimensions of a small "box" in the atmosphere with length in kilometers given by the [formula](https://docs.icon-model.org/buildrun/buildrun_running.html#grid-files)